-After 8.5 M we are there at 13:00.
-As it is early and hot, we put up the tent and anchored in a lovely cove for lunch and a refreshing swim.
+After 8.5 M we were there at 13:00.
+As it was early and hot, we put up the tent and anchored in a lovely cove for lunch and a refreshing swim.
 We relaxed there until the evening when we motored to the nearby small town and anchored off-shore [38° 30.8' N 26° 13.1' E].
 Chris and Liz with the S/Y Glaros were already there and we had a nice visit with them.
 Chris has an endless supply of stories from his British navy days.
 They are sailing slowly to Budrum and may stop on their way in Samos.
 They promised to call us if they do.

 Corinna and I took a stroll in the charming town.
 While Oinoussa is the birthplace of some of Greece’s wealthiest shipowners who have large villas there, it still retains the old village feeling.
 It is clean, quiet, non commercial, with pure island architecture.
 We found a very modest restaurant at the W edge of the harbor run by a very sweet old gal where we had a splendid meal of tyrokeftedes (cheese balls), kolokythokeftedes (zuchini balls), tomatokeftedes (tomato balls), marides (tiny fried fish), and kalamarakia (fried squid).